Cremation in Christianity: Roman Catholic Church

-On August 15, 2016, it was approved the instruction Ad resurgendum cum Christo that prohibited the dispersion of the ashes "in the air, on the ground or in water or in any other way" nor their conversion into "objects" to be kept for example at home.
+On August 15, 2016, the Congregation for the Doctrine of the Faith released issued an instruction entitled Ad resurgendum cum Christo, which prohibited the dispersion of the ashes "in the air, on the ground or in water or in any other way" nor their conversion into "objects" to be kept for example at home.
 The instruction required that they be preserved in a sacred place such as a cemetery "or, if appropriate, in a church or in an area specifically dedicated for this purpose by the competent ecclesiastical authority".

 Since the lifting of the ban, even with the official preference for burial, the Church has become more and more open to the idea of cremation.
 Many Catholic cemeteries now provide columbarium niches for housing cremated remains as well as providing special sections for the burial of cremated remains.
 Columbarium niches have even been made a part of church buildings.
 The Cathedral of Our Lady of the Angels in Los Angeles, California, has a number of niches in the crypt mausoleum.
 However, church officials still tend to discourage this practice because of concerns over what would happen to the niches if such a parish closes or decides to replace the current building.

 The Church requires reverent disposition of the ashes which means that the ashes are to be buried or entombed in an appropriate container, such as an urn.
 The Church does not permit the scattering of ashes.
 Keeping them at home is permitted, but requires a bishop's permission, though some Catholics have done so without seeking it.

 Traditional Catholics have objected to the practice of allowing cremation, which sedevacantists believe to be one of the many reasons why the post-Vatican II church is no longer the true Catholic Church.